DistrictOfJoban/JCM-Docs/docs/players/blocks/helpline_2.md

 light_level: 0
 ---

 A **Help Line** is a wall-attached block in Joban Client Mod acting as a machine to request assistance from station staff.

 This variant is seen in newer MTR Stations where the helpline sticker is separated from the helpline machine itself.
+For the variant with sticker attached, please see [Helpline (With Sticker)](./helpline_1.md)

 ## Usage
 Right clicking the block would emit a redstone signal for 20 in-game ticks (or 1 second).